Best jobs in Japan for foreigners without Japanese

 Admin avatarBy Admin

-Finding a job in Japan without Japanese language ability may seem difficult, but it is entirely possible in specific industries where English or technical skills are prioritized over language proficiency.
-Many companies actively hire foreign professionals for global-facing roles, technical positions, and labor shortages.
+Finding a job in Japan without Japanese language skills may seem challenging, but it’s entirely possible in industries where English, technical skills, or specialized expertise are prioritized.
+Many companies actively hire foreigners to fill global-facing roles, technical positions, and labor shortages.

-This guide outlines the best job options in Japan for foreigners with little or no Japanese, typical requirements, visa considerations, and practical tips for success.
+This guide covers the best job options, typical requirements, visa considerations, and practical tips for success.

 1. English Teacher / Language Instructor